setr/pollen-site/README.md

 Runs on racket-pollen

-Primary benefit of pollen is having a sane system for custom markdown Secondary benefit is having a sane system for writing html Tertiary benefit is having scheme lisp
+1. Primary benefit of pollen is having a sane system for custom markdown
+2. Secondary benefit is having a sane system for writing html
+3. Tertiary benefit is having scheme lisp

-notes.txt has all my notes for using pollen tufte-css-notes.txt has my notes for writing tufte-css-compatible html
+notes.txt has all my notes for using pollen

+tufte-css-notes.txt has my notes for writing tufte-css-compatible html

+*who knew life didn't have to be so awful?*

 # sites for reference
 ## ``Rules''